detlearsom/detlearsom.github.io/docs/index.md

 A cyber security research
-project at [University of Edinburgh's School of Informatics][informatics] with a range of past and present collaborators including [Edinburgh Parallel Computing Centre][epcc], [British Telecom Labs in Adastral Park][BT], [Norwegian Defence Research Establishment (FFI)][FFI] and
+project at [University of Edinburgh's School of Informatics][informatics] with a range of collaborators.
-[The Alan Turing Institute][ATI].

-*By combining methods from machine learning and formal verification, we plan to learn precise semantic models of software and devices which describe normal traffic patterns and logging behaviours.
-Then anomalous, potentially malicious behaviours stand out as being different to these learned behaviours.
-The eventual aim is to build an adaptive anomaly detection framework, to raise alarms to help manage and automatically configure application-level firewalls.*
+We are working on AI and machine learning methods for network intrusion detection, based on approximate models of software built from low-level traces.

 [informatics]:  http://www.ed.ac.uk/informatics/
 [epcc]:  https://www.epcc.ed.ac.uk/